polterguy/polterguy.github.io/tutorials/database/index.md

 If the above _"semantic slots"_ doesn't serve you, Magic and Hyperlambda also provides _"raw access"_ to SQL, allowing you to execute any arbitrary SQL, towards any of your database types.
-To use these lots you'd probably want to check out your database specific adapter, but a list of the MySQL versions can be found below.
+To use these lots you'd probably want to check out your database specific adapter, but a list of its MySQL versions can be found below.

 * __[mysql.execute]__ - Wraps the `DbCommand.ExecuteNonQuery` method
 * __[mysql.scalar]__ - Wraps the `DbCommand.ExecuteScalar` method
 * __[mysql.select]__ - Wraps the `DbCommand.ExecuteReader` method

+For the record, if you can, you _should_ use the CRUD operations instead of the above _raw_ SQL slots - Since this allows you to transparently support _any_ database type that Magic supports, This prevents _"lockin"_ of your application, allowing you to change database vendor as you see fit.
+Even if this is not something _you_ care about, your _customers_ might care about it, since a lot of companies have _"corporate database vendors"_, and don't even allow for purchasing products that somehow doesn't support their particular database type.

 In addition the database adapters in Magic also gives you transaction support, creating, committing, and rolling back database transactions,